7 Things You Should Know About the Kentucky Derby

 3. What's that song they play to the horses?

 The University of Louisville Marching Band's playing of "My Old Kentucky Home" as the horses trot onto the track for the post parade is another beloved Derby tradition.
 The tune, which was penned by Stephen Foster in 1853, is the official state song of Kentucky, and it's been played at every Derby since 1921.
 Well, almost.
-The song received a few changes when the Kentucky General Assembly adopted it as state song in 1928, they had to clean up the lyrics a bit, including changing the offensive "darkies" to "people" in the first verse.
+The song has undergone a few makeovers since the Kentucky General Assembly adopted it as state song in 1928, including changing the offensive "darkies" to "people" in the first verse in 1986.

 4. What the heck is a furlong?